 From this article you have learned about Wi-Fi bridge, that is a kind of a hotspot that means the same as Wi-Fi Sharing on Galaxy phones and can be resembles a WISP-client feature if compare to wireless routers.

-Please, leave a comment if the reading was interesting for you and share this article on your social networks if you think it can be useful for your friends.
+Please, leave a comment if the reading was interesting for you.
 Thank you in advance!